HLK's Doctoral Students' Organisation

 Please contact one of the doctoral student representatives linked below for for further information or suggestions regarding activities.

 HLK's doctoral student organisation has started their own podcast!
-Below you can listen to the first exciting episode with Karen Ann, Josefin, and Jens.
+Below you can listen to the first exciting episode with Karen Ann Blom, Josefin Rostedt, and Jens Sjöberg.

 Do you have a suggestion for a future episode?
 Don't hesitate to contact one of the following doctoral student representatives below.